 "On January 3, 2022, the California Department of Fair Employment and Housing (“DFEH”) issued Tesla a Notice of Cause Finding and Mandatory Dispute Resolution following an investigation into undisclosed allegations of race discrimination and harassment at unspecified Tesla locations."...
 “On October 4, 2021, in a case captioned Diaz v.
 Tesla, a jury in the Northern District of California returned a verdict of $136.9 million against Tesla on claims by a former contingent worker that he was subjected to race discrimination while assigned to work at Tesla's Fremont Factory from 2015-2016.”

 “On January 24, 2022, Tesla filed multiple counterclaims as part of its answer to the underlying lawsuit, asserting among other points that JP Morgan should have terminated the stock warrant agreement in 2018…”

 About us: Bedrock AI extracts red flags from SEC filings based on learned associations with downside outcomes.
-Our institutional dashboard analyzes annual and quarterly statements, 8-Ks (and soon - prospectuses and SEC comment letters) for over 8,000 tickers.
+Our institutional dashboard analyzes annual and quarterly statements,and 8-Ks for over 8,000 tickers.
 We process filings and render analysis in real-time.
 Connect with us on Twitter.